 The K-A Bonnier Foundation awards each fellow a scholarship covering tuition fees both at SSE and NUS, plus living costs for up to SEK 50,000 per year for two years.
-The Foundation is an active partner in collaboration, participating in the selection of fellows, offering mentorship and internships and maintaining a fellows’ alumni network.
+The Foundation is an active partner in collaboration, participating in the selection of fellows and maintaining a fellows’ alumni network.

 Once accepted at both schools, the first semester is spent at SSE and focuses on understanding business creation and development.
 During the second and third semesters students attend the MSc Management Programme at NUS and obtain an MSc degree from NUS.
 During the break between semesters two and three (June–July), the students conduct an internship focused on SME growth and entrepreneurship: European students primarily in Southeast Asia and Southeast Asian students primarily in Sweden or Scandinavia.

 Students then return to SSE for their fourth and final semester, writing their MSc thesis and completing final courses needed to obtain the MSc degree in Business & Management from SSE.
 Upon completion of their studies, and fulfilment of all graduation requirements, successful candidates will receive two separate MSc degrees, one from SSE and one from NUS.

 This offering is particularly suited for students with an interest in entrepreneurship and SME growth in Southeast Asia and the Nordic countries, but also enables you to build a broader skill set for driving business growth across cultures and geographical regions.